 Is the ability to time the markets more of a data-driven science or a 'gut - feeling' art?

-There is a big difference between a stock market crash and small correction.
+There is a major distinction between a financial crash and a mild market reset.
 The theory is that if you like and bought a stock at a previous valuation prior to the correction, you should love the opportunity to this same at a steep discount since the underlying fundamentals are most likely still intact.
-Warren Buffett takes this idea one step further and often goes on a buying spree when markets turn, essentially buying additional shares of his top stock picks at a big discount and listening to his own advice, 'Be fearful when others are greedy and greedy when others are fearful.'
+Warren Buffett takes this thought one step further by often buying outsized positions in value stocks he likes across the board when markets turn, essentially leveraging his bottoms-up analysis and stock picking acumen.

 When It Comes to Trading Your Retirement, A Risk Adjusted Trading Strategy Should be Followed